Drury Hotels: History

-The company was founded by the sons of Lambert Drury, a farmer who lost his farm during the Great Depression, and then founded a plastering company.
+The company was founded by Charles, James, & Robert Drury.
+They were the sons of Lambert Drury, a farmer who lost his farm during the Great Depression, and then founded a plastering company.
 The Drury Development Corporation was founded in 1959.
 The Drury family built its first hotel, a Holiday Inn, in 1962 in Cape Girardeau, Missouri.
 The family started Drury Hotels in 1973 and built its first Drury Inn in Sikeston, Missouri.
 The Drury Hotels company operates non-Drury hotels as well.
 In the 1990s, the chain introduced a third brand, Thrifty Inn.